saimadhav2k2/opentelemetry-collector-contrib/CONTRIBUTING.md

 Alternately, copy `./.chloggen/TEMPLATE.yaml`, or just create your file from scratch.

+## Writing Platform Agnostic Code
+* The collector should work on both Windows and Linux platforms.
+* We need to promote using libraries that provide such guarantees as `path/filepath`.
 ## Adding New Components

 **Before** any code is written, [open an